-a.
+- a.
 The auxiliary enterprise board shall have responsibility for the oversight, supervision and review over college auxiliary enterprises.
-All budgets of auxiliary enterprise funds and all contracts for auxiliary enterprises shall be developed by the auxiliary enterprise budget and contract committee and reviewed by the auxiliary enterprise board prior to expenditure or execution.
+All budgets of auxiliary enterprise funds and all contracts for auxiliary enterprises shall be developed by the auxiliary enterprise budget and contract committee and reviewed by the auxiliary enterprise board prior to expenditure or execution. - b.
+The auxiliary enterprise board shall be considered approved for the purposes of this article if it consists of at least eleven (11) members, its governing documents are approved by the college president and the following requirements are met: - 1.
+The governing board is composed of the college president or his/her designee as chair, plus an equal number of students and the combined total of faculty and administrative members.